-However, choosing the right supplements according only to the manufacturers’ advertisements is wrong, as there is a lot of misinformation, hype, and false marketing in this industry.
+However, choosing the right supplements only according to the manufacturers’ advertisements is wrong, as there is a lot of misinformation, hype, and false marketing in this industry.
 Before you choose “the best fitness supplement” on the market promoted by a ripped, handsome guy/girl, take a look at this guide to supplementation.
 All of the supplements you’re about to read about can help you form a nutritional basis upon which you’ll be able to build your body.
 You should also be aware that supplements serve to fill dietary gaps, and shouldn’t be used as a replacement for a nutrition plan or training.

 1. Burn fat

 Glutamine.
 An amino acid that’s richly produced in the body, it is also one of the most effective fat-loss supplements.
 It plays an important role in stabilizing blood sugar levels and regulating gut and immune health.
 Glutamine eliminates the need for post-workout carbs, as it turns on the switch for protein synthesis without the release of insulin (ideal for low-carb dieters), and is best used as a post-workout supplement as it resynthesizes muscle glycogen you’ve lost during training.